A serious illness often causes everyone in the family to look inward.

 Purpose of suffering

 All the major religions address the issue of suffering.
-It is common for people with distressing conditions to get mad about the situation, ask “Why me?”, and shake a fist at God.
+It is common for people with serious illness to get mad about the situation and ask, “Why me?”
 Expressing that anger can be very healing.
-It can open the heart to other important realizations, including “God loves me” and “God is with me.”
+It can open the heart to deeper realizations.

 Odd as it may sound, most people eventually come to understand that bad things happen, even to good people.
-As they give up the idea of being able to control their life, the outcome becomes less important than the dignity and grace they use to handle each passing day.
-They find spiritual solace by looking for the gifts in their condition, whether it is terminal or chronic.
+It’s not a punishment.
+It’s just the way of things.
+Part of our journey.
+They learn to give up needing to control their life.
+The outcome becomes less important than the dignity and grace they use to handle each day.
+They find spiritual solace by looking for the gifts in their condition.

-Some people recognize their illness as an opportunity to reflect on their life and make amends while they are still able.
-Some determine that their disease is God’s will and use the opportunity to surrender to a Higher Power.
-Finding themselves facing the intersection of the physical world with the world of spirit, others embrace a transcendent view, opening to a spacious understanding of their soul’s deathless essence.Return to top
+Some people recognize their illness as an opportunity to reflect on their life.
+They make amends while they are still able.
+Some determine that their disease is God’s will.
+They use the opportunity to surrender to a Higher Power.
+Others embrace a transcendent view.
+They find themselves opening to a spacious understanding of their soul’s deathless nature.

-Whatever your religion, ritual may help you come to terms with what is undeniably a stressful situation.
+Whatever your spiritual path, ritual may help you come to terms with these difficult circumstances.
 Ritual helps us mark events or realizations in our lives.
-It lifts us above the humdrum of daily existence and calls out the sacred within us.
-With their familiar patterns, religious observations and ceremonies can offer comfort and ease our distress.
+It lifts us above the humdrum of daily existence.
+It brings out the sacred within us.
+With their familiar patterns, spiritual observations and ceremonies can offer comfort and ease our distress.
 They can be a source of inner strength.

-Daily rituals—prayer, meditation, the lighting of candles, the holding of hands before a meal—raise us quickly to a reminder of our spiritual nature, that we are more than what we appear.
-Rituals that mark specific life passages help us remember that many have gone through this journey before and others will do so after us.
-Ritual can provide a thread of continuity in this way, tying us to the past and future.
+Rituals that mark specific life passages help us remember that many have gone through this journey before.
+Others will do so after us.
+Ritual can provide a thread of continuity.
+It ties us to the past and future.
 It can also help connect us with our community.